“A room without books is like a body without a soul.” – Marcus Tullius Cicero

 Life is too short to learn everything from our own mistakes.
 Good advice costs money and is limited by the availability of other resources.
-A good book helps in the meantime.
+In the meantime, a good book helps.

 But what is a “good” book?
 This will certainly depend on one’s view.
-I have picked some books from my overcrowded shelves which I enjoyed as good, useful, and gainful.
-These books offer insights that add value to knowledge in important fields such as leadership, process improvement, software design, marketing, and technology management.
-The recommendations are based on my own reading.
+I have picked some books from my overcrowded shelves which I enjoyed as good, helpful, and gainful.
+These books offer insights that add value to knowledge in essential fields such as leadership, process improvement, software design, marketing, and technology management.
+The recommendations are based on my reading.
 I am not associated with authors or publishers of these books.

 Enjoy the reading!